contextfree/winrt-rust/README.md

 All names have been adjusted to fit the Rust coding style, therefore module names are all in lower case and function names are converted to `snake_case`.

-Since it takes a long time to compile all generated definitions (the [generated file](https://github.com/contextfree/winrt-rust/blob/master/src/rt/gen.rs) has about 190k LOC), Cargo features have been introduced that correspond to the *WinMD* files.
+Since it takes a long time to compile all generated definitions (the [generated files](https://github.com/contextfree/winrt-rust/blob/master/src/rt/gen/) amount to more than 15 MB), Cargo features have been introduced that correspond to the *WinMD* files.
 For example, to use the definitions from `Windows.Devices.winmd`, use the feature `windows-devices`.
 There is no feature for definitions from `Windows.Foundation.winmd`, these are always available.
 Whenever a (method) definition references a type from a different *WinMD* file, it is also not available until you enable the corresponding features for all required type definitions.